- Federal Estate and Gift Tax Laws

 It is accordingly important for a spouse to consider providing in his or her last will and testament that the Personal Representative (executor) shall make the portability election for any portion of the applicable exclusion amount that would otherwise be unused, even if it appears unclear that the surviving spouse or the surviving spouse’s estate could benefit from such exclusion.
 It might be argued by the heirs of the deceased spouse that the expense related to the preparation of the federal estate tax return is unnecessary.
 Accordingly, a spouse should consider providing in his or her last will and testament that all expenses associated with making this election shall be an expense of the deceased spouse’s administration.

-By example, assume the husband dies with $2.745 million in assets and the surviving spouse owns an additional 2.745 million in assets.
-The husband devises his 2.745 in assets to his wife.
-The wife timely files within 9 of the husband’s death a federal estate tax return that elects to have the husband’s unused estate tax exclusion included as his wife’s exemption exclusion.
-Assume during the surviving spouse’s subsequent lifetime her assets increase in value to $8.235 million.
-There will be no federal estate taxes owed on the death of the second spouse if the portability election is timely made on the death of the first spouse since the surviving spouse will have a $8.235 federal estate tax exclusion amount.
-If the deceased spouse’s unused exclusion amount had not been claimed, there would have been and estate tax of 1,098 million estate tax because the wife’s estate will only be able to exclude $5,490 million from estate taxes (assuming no cost of living adjustment).
-This is because the additional $2,745 million will have an estate tax of 40%.
+By example, assume the husband dies in 2018 with $5.1 million in assets and the surviving spouse owns an additional 5.1 million in assets.
+The husband devises his 5.1 in assets to his wife.
+The husband’s personal representative timely files within 9 of the husband’s death a federal estate tax return that elects to have the husband’s unused estate tax exclusion included as his wife’s exemption exclusion.
+Assume the surviving spouse’s assets and her deceased spouse’s assets are $16.3 million at her wife’s death.
+There will be no federal estate taxes owed on the death of the second spouse if the portability election was timely made on the death of the first spouse since the surviving spouse will have a $16.3 million federal estate tax exclusion amount.
+Without the timely DSUEA election, there would have been an estate tax of 40% on the excess over $11.2 million or $2.04 million in estate taxes.

 Gift Tax Annual Exclusion